ApiLogicServer/Docs/docs/index.md

 <summary>Does GenAI require Microservice Automation?</summary>
 ![Not Moving](images/nutshell/puzzle.jpg){: style="height:150px;width:250px"; align=right }
 GenAI brings well-known value to app development.
-It's great for generating code snippets, including code snippets for *driving other sub-systems,* such as sql (e.g., "*create a database...*").
+It's great for generating code snippets, particularly for *driving automation engines,* such as sql (e.g., "*create a database...*").
 API Logic Server leverages both of these strengths, including [GenAI Logic Automation](Logic/#with-genai-logic-automation){:target="_blank" rel="noopener"}.

-Despite these advantages, organizations are wary of using GenAI for development since the value often does not scale as the problems become more complex.
-Results can be inconsistent, sometimes wrong, ocassionally head-scratching hallunications.
-Addressing these requires providing **missing context** to the AI model, which can be complex and time-consuming.
+For large, complex systems (e.g., microservices and their logic), [GenAI breaks down](FAQ-AI.md){:target="_blank" rel="noopener"} -- results can be inconsistent, sometimes wrong, occasionally head-scratching hallunications.

-Microservice Automation complements GenAI by addressing this ([click here for more information](FAQ-AI.md){:target="_blank" rel="noopener"}):
+Microservice Automation provides the missing pieces, with **[logic, api and app automation engines](Architecture-What-Is.md/#model-execution-engines){:target="_blank" rel="noopener"}** (analogous to SQL) enabling **GenAI to scale up to complex microservice creation:**

-1. **Provides Context:** using GenAI in the context of a project, including a Data Model and well-defined logic and api libraries, provides the context to make AI predictable
+1. **Avoids "Franken-response":** the last thing you want is for AI to turn your 5 rules into 200 lines of code: hard to read, verify correctness, and change.
+By contrast, creating declarative rules results in logic that is concise, easy to understand, and provides Maintenance Automation.

-2. **Maintains Business Abstraction:**  the last thing you want is for AI to turn your 5 rules into 200 lines of code: hard to read, verify correctness, and change.
-By contrast, creating declarative rules create logic that is concise, easy to understand, and provides Maintenance Automation.
+1. **Avoids the "Franken-prompt":** in the absence of automation engines, developers are forced into complex *prompt engineering*, requiring detailed knowledge of the target code.
+This defeats the objective of simplicity.

-So, Microserve Automation not only **leverages the value of GenAI**, but ***extends it*** to address complex system creation.
+So, Microserve Automation not only **leverages the value of GenAI**, but ***extends it to address complex system creation, preserving simplicity.***

 </details>